Ghelfi/Ghelfi.github.io/_posts/2025-08-10-frameworks.md

   the dominant framework.
 Paddle remains popular, particularly in Asia, but the overall landscape is largely shaped by `PyTorch`.

-What could have triggered these shifts between eras? <br> The explosive rise of performance in computer vision — and later in NLP — pushed large companies to develop their own frameworks to gain a competitive edge, streamline internal projects, and accelerate research.
+What could have triggered these shifts between eras?

+The explosive rise of performance in computer vision — and later in NLP — pushed large companies to develop their own frameworks to gain a competitive edge, streamline internal projects, and accelerate research.
 This helps explain the transition from the Precursor Era to the Framework War.

 The second transition is less obvious. `TensorFlow` had an early advantage, offering a complete solution from research to deployment, covering everything from large servers up to embedded devices